ska-telescope/tango-example/README.md

 ### Basic Example

 The basic example is meant to demonstrate the change event with polling on attribute.
-It contains 3 devices called 'powersupply' (taken from  [here](https://pytango.readthedocs.io/en/stable/server_api/server.html).), "motor' and 'eventreceiver.
-It is contained into the folder ``src/ska_tango_example/basic_example``.
+It contains 3 devices called 'powersupply' (taken from  [here](https://pytango.readthedocs.io/en/stable/server_api/server.html)), "motor' and 'eventreceiver.
+It is contained into the package ``src/ska_tango_example/basic_example``.

 The motor uses the powersupply and generate a (random) performance value attribute which is polled (with automatic fire of the related change event).
 The eventreceiver receives that event.

 ### Counter

-The counter is an example of firing an event without a polled attribute.
+The counter is an example of firing events with both a polled and a non polled attribute.

 ### Teams

-This python package contains devices created and used by various SKA teams.
-Mainly they are used for testing other applications.
+This package contains devices created and used by various SKA teams for testing other applications and for demonstrating concepts.

 ### Tabata